 And finally, when I work with a student, I also assess whether the student has some underlying foundational skills that are weak.
 If so, these can be addressed simultaneously with the math concepts and facts.
 Strengthening these weak skills will help the student catch on more quickly and truly remediate.
 Tutoring without assessing underlying skills is like using a crutch but never allowing the weak limb to be strengthened so it can work independently.

 Teaching struggling students to read is my passion.
-Currently I am piloting a reading program I developed with ten struggling students.
-While teaching the students to read, I am simultaneously building their underlying skills to make reading accessible.
-For example, research has shown that a student can not learn phonics until he has a working memory (digit span) of at least five.
-Therefore, while teaching phonics, I will also address working memory otherwise our efforts to teach phonics will be useless.
+I use the Barton Reading and Spelling program to teach phonics to my students.
+However, research has shown that a student can not learn phonics until he has a working memory (digit span) of at least five.
+Therefore, prior to teaching phonics, I will address working memory.
 I will also look for visual-spatial hypersensitivity and if found, I will help the student become grounded in their visual perceptions.
-Finally, I will also look for and address, if necessary, any auditory and language delays the student might have, since these often go hand-in-hand for the struggling reader.
-I look forward to opening up the world of reading to your child through phonics and the underlying skills necessary to grasp phonics.
+Finally, I will look for, and address, if necessary, any auditory and language delays the student might have, so that he or she is better able to grasp the phonics training.
+I look forward to opening up the world of reading to your child through phonics and the underlying skills necessary for success.

 When a student struggles with reading, it is usually because he lacks the foundation skills that are necessary to succeed.
 With a quick assessment, I can usually identify what skills are lacking and hone in on them.
 For example, many students who struggle with reading, have a very low digit span.
 A student needs a digit span of at least five to catch on to reading and seven to master phonics.
 If a student lacks this ability to sequence, they will never succeed at reading.
 But the good news is that there are simple exercises to address this and other foundational skills that are weak.